 10 ml extra virgin olive oil

-1. For the cranberry sauce, tip the cranberries into a saucepan and add the orange juice, maple syrup and crushed juniper berries.
+1. For the cranberry sauce, tip the cranberries into a saucepan and add the lemon juice, maple syrup and crushed juniper berries.
 Place over a medium heat and stir until it reaches simmering point.
 Reduce the heat to a gentle simmer and cook for a further ten minutes, stirring occasionally.
 Remove from the heat and set to one side.

 2. Pre-heat the oven to 170°C (325°F, gas mark 3).
 Place the pecans on a flat baking tray and toast in the oven for 5 minutes, by which time they will have browned slightly and will be giving off a delicious aroma.
 Set aside to cool.